| Barry MacDonnell's

 c) Click Close to return to the document and repeat Step 3a and Step 3b for other chapters containing graphics.

-Set your preferred (i.e., your default) graphic box style when inserting images
+Set your preferred (i.e., your default) graphic style when inserting images

-¤ The following method is designed to set up one or more default custom graphic box styles that you can use when inserting new images.
+¤ The following method is designed to set up one of the default custom graphic box styles so you can use it when inserting new images.
+It does this by modifying the desired built-in (factory) graphic style (which can always be reset later to its default state).

 ¤ To set the size (or other settings) for individual images already in the current document, see the next tip.